Zimbabwe Country Commercial Guide

 Overview

-Given Zimbabwe’s vulnerability to drought, we expect future opportunities for biotechnology firms and companies specializing in technologies that improve climate resilience.
-There is still uncertainty and a lack of clear policies regarding biotechnology in most parts of Africa in general, and in Zimbabwe in particular, despite biotech’s potential to improve both health and food security.
-In recent years, the National Biotechnology Authority of Zimbabwe (NBAZ) has educated stakeholders about the potential benefits of adopting biotechnology in agriculture.
-The government has taken steps to promote the cultivation of sorghum and millet, which require 30 percent less water than corn, to provide sustainable food security for people living in semi–arid areas.
+In recent years, the National Biotechnology Authority of Zimbabwe (NBAZ) has worked to educate stakeholders about the benefits of biotechnology in agriculture.
+The government has also promoted the cultivation of sorghum and millet, which require 30 percent less water than corn, as a sustainable solution to improve food security in semi-arid regions.

-According to the NBAZ, Zimbabwe has the capacity to do both quantitative and qualitative analysis of GMO corn testing.
-The NBAZ has recommended that the government reduce regulatory barriers and red tape for biotech products and emerging technologies, improve coordination across government departments, and support the uptake of agricultural biotechnologies to improve yields for smallholder farmers.
+The National Biotechnology Authority of Zimbabwe (NBAZ) reports that Zimbabwe has the capacity to conduct both quantitative and qualitative analysis of genetically modified organism (GMO) corn testing.
+The NBAZ has recommended reducing regulatory barriers and red tape for biotech products and emerging technologies, improving coordination across government departments, and supporting the adoption of agricultural biotechnologies to enhance yields for smallholder farmers.

 Opportunities